Taupō trumpeter in demand in brand new career with Royal New Zealand Navy Band

 Ngā mihi nui

-The 18-year-old joined because it was a chance to make a difference and “have a fulfilling career doing what I love”.
+The 18-year-old, who is also pursuing his private pilot’s licence, joined because it was a chance to make a difference and “have a fulfilling career doing what I love”.

 Now Aircraftman Barker said he is looking forward to learning new skills and taking up as many opportunities that life in the Air Force offers.

-The field phase of the course was a highlight for the new aviator, with exercises held at the RNZAF land at Dip Flat Military Training Camp in the Wairau Valley.
+The field phase of the course was a highlight for the new aviator, with exercises held at Dip Flat Military Training Camp in the Wairau Valley.